unsaid-u/OOP/README.md

 # OOP
-The concepts of Object Oriented Programming using C++ Here is a program in C++ , containing breif explaination and implementation of OOP concepts like:
+The concepts of Object Oriented Programming using C++ Here is a program in C++ , containing brief explaination and implementation of OOP concepts like:
 -> Objects
 -> Class
 -> Encapsulation